-With my thesis in preparation, I am looking for my next move either to Norway or remaining in the UK, with an open mind as to which area of work, including consideration of environmental science applications, new technology development, mathematical modelling or of course the possibility of continuing my research in a probability group — all of which excite me!
+With my thesis in preparation, I am looking for my next move.
+I have an open mind as to which specific area of work I move into, but my main focus is web/system development, mathematical modelling, data science or of course the possibility of continuing my research in a probability group — all of which excite me!
 I am only looking for opportunities in Vest-Agder or Aust-Agder, or possibilities of doing remote work.

 To contact, email jmcredmond5[at]hotmail.com